Frances Harriet Whipple Green McDougall

 Frances Harriet Whipple Green McDougall (1805–1878) was an abolitionist, poet, novelist, editor, botanist, spiritualist medium, and advocate of women's, voters', and workers' rights.
 In contrast to many other 19th-century women writers, throughout most of her adult life she earned her living as an author; at the same time she often donated her writing for causes she believed in, such as the abolition of slavery.

 Early years

-Frances Harriet Whipple was born on a farm in Smithfield, Rhode Island, in 1805.
-She descended from two of the state's oldest and most distinguished families.
+Frances Harriet Whipple was born in Smithfield, Rhode Island in 1805.
+She was descended from two of the state's oldest and most distinguished families.
 After her father went broke, she earned her own living at an early age.

 Career

 McDougall started her literary career by submitting poems to Providence newspapers.
 In 1829, she founded the literary periodical The Original as editor, catching the attention of critic John Neal, who praised her work in The Yankee, saying that "these are the things we should encourage" and wishing success "to all the she-magazines of our country".
 The Original ceased after two issues.

 Some of her earliest writings were poems printed in the gazettes from 1830 to 1835.
 Her first volume was Memoirs of Eleanor Elbridge, a colored woman, of which there were sold more than 30,000 copies.
 In 1841, she published The Mechanic, a book addressed to the operatives of the country, which was much commended in Mr. Brownson's Boston Quarterly Review.
 In 1844, she published Might and Right, a history of the attempted revolution in Rhode Island, known as the Dorr Insurrection.
 During a part of the year 1842, she conducted The Wampanoag, a journal designed for the elevation of the laboring portion of the community, and thereafter, she was a large contributor to what were called "reform periodicals", particularly The Nineteenth Century, a quarterly miscellany, and The Univercoelum and Spiritual Philosopher, a paper "devoted to philosophico-theology, and an exposition and inculcation of the principles of Nature, in their application to individual and social life".
 In the autumn of 1848, she became editor of The Young People's Journal of Science, Literature, and Art, a monthly magazine printed in New York.

 She gained local recognition for her poetry and in 1838 anonymously penned a best-seller: The Memoirs of Elleanor Eldridge.
 The profits of this book helped Eldridge retrieve property that had been taken from her unjustly.